What is Dabbing?

 Dabbing is a slang term for taking a hit off an extremely concentrated form of marijuana – called “cannabis concentrates” – usually through an e-cigarette, vaporizer pen or dab rig.
 Dabbing involves the flash vaporization of cannabis concentrate.
-This is usually achieved by applying the concentrate to a hot surface before it is inhaled.
+This is often achieved by applying the concentrate to a hot surface before it is inhaled.
 A dabber takes a portion of sticky hash oil or wax, then dabs it on the end of a nail (usually a ceramic or titanium bowl) that has been preheated with a torch, or some other heating element.
 A stick is then used to transfer the concentrate from the storage container to the “nail” from which it is inhaled.
-The whole apparatus is often called a “dab rig.”
+The whole apparatus is often called a dab rig or dab pen.

-Cannabis concentrates are substances that contain THC that has been extracted from marijuana.
-Cannabis concentrates can take many forms: waxes, BHO, oils, and shatter.
+Cannabis concentrates are substances that contain THC that have been extracted from marijuana.
+Cannabis concentrates can take many forms including waxes, BHO, oils, and shatter.

 Hash oil, as the term is generally used, is the oil extracted from cannabis.
 Hash oil can be smoked, vaporized, or used in edible product.
 Hash oils are created by extracting the oil from the marijuana plant using a solvent.
 These solvents may include carbon dioxide, ethanol, and butane.

-Butane Hash Oil.
+BHO stands for Butane Hash Oil.
 BHO utilizes butane to extract THC from the marijuana into the butane.
-The butane is allowed to evaporate and the remaining honey or wax-like substance is known and BHO.
+The butane is allowed to evaporate and the remaining honey or wax-like substance is known as BHO.

 Marijuana tends to have a 10 to 25 percent concentration of THC.
 Concentrates can be up to 80 to 90 percent THC.